RosettaCommons/documentation/application_documentation/analysis/score-commands.md

 * If you want to find the lowest energy structure easily, use the <code>sort</code> command.
 You can sort on a particular column using the -kx option.
 See [this page](http://www.skorks.com/2010/05/sort-files-like-a-master-with-the-linux-sort-command-bash/) for more.
  - Sort by total score: <code>sort my_score_file.sc</code>
  - Sort by energy term: <code>sort -k5 my_score_file.sc</code>, which would sort by the 5th column, or the 4th score term.
+ - To get general summaries of the score file, and of specific terms (If output in JSON format): <code>Rosetta/main/source/tools/scorefile.py my_score_file.sc</code>

 ##See Also